ad4-commits/ASCII-video-player/README.md

 1. Run the application: `pipenv run python src/main.py`
 2. Click "Choose a video!" to load your video file
 3. Enjoy the ASCII art version of your video!

-## Example
-The player can convert any video file to ASCII art.
-Try it with your own videos!